 Estela Vélez de Paredez

-Estela trained intensively with Maestro Antonio Santaella of Granada, Spain; to whom she owes her development as a flamenco dancer, teacher and choreographer; and with other notable Spanish figures such as Carmen La Talegona, David Coria, La Farruca, Rocio Molina, Mercedes Amaya, Joaquin Grilo, Pastora Galvan, Israel Galvan, Belen Fernandez, Alejandro Granados and Cristobal Reyes, to name a few.
-She has a background in ballet, jazz, tap, and belly dance.
+Vélez de Paredez was born and raised in San Juan, Puerto Rico.
+She trained intensively with Maestro Antonio Santaella of Granada, Spain to whom she owes her development as a flamenco artist, and with other renowned flamenco masters such as Carmen La Talegona, David Coria, La Farruca, Rocio Molina, Mercedes Amaya, Joaquin Grilo, Pastora Galvan, Israel Galvan, Belen Fernandez, Alejandro Granados, Adrian Santana, and Miguel Vargas, to name a few.
+Her dance training also includes ballet, jazz, tap, and belly dance.

 As a performer, Vélez de Paredez is one of the most recognized names in flamenco in the Washington, DC Metro area.
 Critics have recognized her for her style and strong delivery describing her as "a stunning performer with a gaze that enraptured" and noting "she delivered a strong, graceful performance."
 She has performed at many venues throughout the area, including the Kennedy Center's Millennium Stage at the Kennedy Center and Terrace Theater, the Lincoln Theatre, Harmon Hall, National Theatre, Atlas Performing Arts Center, Wolf Trap, Jack Guidone Theater, Corcoran Gallery of Art, Dance Place, Publick Playhouse, Roundhouse Theater, and Alden Theatre, and many more.
 Most recently, in December 2021, she was invited to perform at the 44th Annual Kennedy Center Honors as a principal dancer in the Carmen tribute to Honoree Justino Diaz.